arslansD/CS-204-final/README.md

-# Demo Web Application with Spring Security, Spring Boot, Spring Data JPA, HSQL, JSP
+# Simple Solo Web Application with Spring Security, Spring Boot, Spring Data JPA, HSQL, JSP

-## Demo
+## Description

 The "feature" branch of this project is deployed to heroku and can be seen @ this url https://dboot.herokuapp.com/